wp-invoice/wp-invoice/readme.txt

 == Installation ==

-1. Upload the full directory into your wp-content/plugins directory
+1. Upload all the files into your wp-content/plugins directory, be sure to put them into a folder called "wp-invoice"
 2. Activate the plugin at the plugin administration page
 3. Follow set-up steps on main Web Invoice page
 4. To create your first invoice navigate to Web Invoice -> New Invoice, and select the user who will be the recipient.

 Please see the [wp-invoice plugin home page](http://twincitiestech.com/services/wp-invoice/) for details.